starry-sky6688/MARL-Algorithms/README.md

 # StarCraft
 This is a pytorch implementation of the multi-agent reinforcement learning algorithms, including [QMIX](https://arxiv.org/abs/1803.11485), [VDN](https://arxiv.org/abs/1706.05296), [COMA](https://arxiv.org/abs/1705.08926), and [QTRAN](https://arxiv.org/abs/1905.05408)(both QTRAN-base and QTRAN-alt), which are the state of art MARL algorithms.
+In addition, we implemented [CommNet](https://arxiv.org/abs/1605.07736) and combined it with coma, which we called CommNet_COMA.
 We trained these algorithms on [SMAC](https://github.com/oxwhirl/smac), the decentralised micromanagement scenario of [StarCraft II](https://en.wikipedia.org/wiki/StarCraft_II:_Wings_of_Liberty).

 ## Corresponding Papers